Skip to main content

 Team With The Most Run Outs

 This market is settled based on the team that has had the most amount of players 'run out'.
 This market is resulted at the end of the match.
 If the event is declared a ‘no result’ then this market will be resulted as void.
+Run Outs in a super over do not count.

 Most Sixes